 It's never a good idea to enter into the sale of a business without taking proper legal advice.
 This advice, together with the time to draft the contract of sale, can cost many, many thousands of pounds.
 To give you an indication, on a recent £2m sale, a vendor spent in excess of £20,000 for the drafting of the Heads of Terms and the Sale & Purchase Agreement.
 For another sale, a simpler one at £500K, the total legal fees came in at over £8,000.

 No matter who valued your business, buyers don't give a damn.
 They will come to their own conclusions about value and their value will likely be a lot different to valuations you've had from business brokers and the like.

-It is difficult to emphasise enough how different buyers' valuations can be.
+It is difficult to over-emphasise how different buyers' valuations can be.

-Two recent examples I have from people who've contact me for advice recently:
+Two recent examples I have from people who contacted me for advice recently:

 A lady who owns a care business got three valuations from different brokers and the valuations ranged between £500K and £700K.
 After one year of her business being on the market she had received 20 enquiries and only two offers for her business.
 Both offers were for less than £50,000.

 That £50,000 figure is not a typo, I didn't mean to say £500,000.

 A couple running a car spraying business had two valuations from well known brokers both of whom gave them a valuation of between £400K and £500K.
 After nine months on the market they had received only one offer, it was for £20K (with just £10K up front and the balance in installments).